'THE HANDS WE CANNOT SEE' -

 Our hope is to return to Nicaragua and work on telling the stories of the communities and people effected by these months of crisis.

-You are welcome to re-publish the following article in part or in whole or make editorial adjustments to this article for your own publication that features or promotes "Art of the Moment."
+You are welcome to re-publish the following article in part or in whole or make editorial adjustments to this article for your own publication that features or promotes "The Hands We Cannot See."

 Article 1 - Summary with quotes from the filmmaker.